Outback Steakhouse Blue Cheese Vinaigrette – Easy Copycat Recipe

 How to Make Blue Cheese Vinaigrette

-It is easiest to make this Outback Blue Cheese vinaigrette recipe with a blender or an immersion blender, but you can use a whisk as well.
+It is easiest to make this Outback Blue Cheese vinaigrette recipe using a blender or an immersion blender, but a whisk can also be used.

 1. Combine one pack of Italian dressing mix, balsamic vinegar, red wine vinegar, and water in a bowl.